-Every apartment renter is beset with an immense number of responsibilities like work, household chores, and family duties, that they’ll inevitably neglect working on improving their apartment’s security.
-And this neglect renders them painfully vulnerable to burglars waiting for the perfect timing.
+Every apartment renter is beset with an immense number of responsibilities like work, household chores, and family duties, that they’ll inevitably neglect to work on improving their apartment’s security.
+This neglect renders them painfully vulnerable to burglars waiting for the perfect timing.

 Hiding your apartment keys under the mat and leaving the lights and the TV on won’t work anymore.
 Burglars have become sophisticated enough—thanks to apartment security articles—to see through these simple attempts at security.
 At this point, even a dog barking alarm won’t be enough to fend them off while you’re away.
 While less-skilled burglars might be discouraged, the professional ones will eventually figure it out.
 After all, they could easily verify the apartment building’s policy on allowing pets.